SteffeyDev/react-native-popover-view/README.md

 ```

 You can register any type of view, not only a `TouchableHighlight`, and the `Popover` will point to the outside of the bounds of that view.

+Note: The map is stored globally, so you cannot register two views with the same name, even if they are in different `PopoverStackNavigator`'s.
+Note: If need the same `Popover` Route to point to different buttons at different times, see "Show Popover from custom rect" in the Advanced Usage section below.

 ### <a name="rn-example"/>Full Example